vaxinators/VaccineFinder/README.md

 * User can input location manually or get location automatically from IOS
 * User can scroll through locations with available appointments
 * User can click on location and get a detail screen with appointments
-* User can set up notifications to remind them of their appointment

 **Optional Nice-to-have Stories**
 * A map to display the vaccination locations

-* [fill in your required user stories here]
-* ...
+* User can set up notifications to remind them of their appointment

 ### 2. Screen Archetypes